 Joshua H. has teamed up with Multnomah County Animal Services (MCAS) to build insulated cat shelters as his Eagle Scout Project.
 Learn why these shelters can save the lives of outdoor-living cats and how they will support MCAS’s progressive Action Cat Team (ACT).

 Joshua H., member of Boy Scout with Troop 740, approached MCAS looking for ways to help animals for his Eagle Scout project.
 After meeting with shelter staff, he determined he would create safe sleeping spaces for outdoor-living cats, so he researched various designs for feral cat shelters and came up with a prototype.
 Joshua then met up with Mary Jo Andersen, ACT coordinator, who reviewed his prototype and gave him tips before production.
-Joshua will construct the shelters, then with Mary Jo’s counsel, place them in various strategic locations throughout the County.

 ACT program staff and volunteers spayed or neutered 560 community cats through its trap-neuter-return (TNR) program in 2016.
 An important element of a sustainable TNR program is ensuring that cats are responsibly cared for after they are returned to the location where they were trapped.
 Designated caretakers are asked to provide ongoing food, water, and shelter for cats in the program.
 Caretakers are also expected to take precautions to protect ecologically sensitive areas and prevent cat nuisance behaviors.
 For more information on TNR, visit Feral Cat Coalition of Oregon's website.